yelimot/computer-architecture/README.md

 Hw3: Implementing instructions in Verilog with MIPS-lite single-cycle datapath and revised control units.

+Hw4: In this assignment, I've run a set of experiments and analysed the results in order to understand the cache behavior of programs, how different cache designs affect program execution.

 (pdf documents that include detailed explanations can be found in the folders)